Related Products

 Marked identification number on drive tooth

 The number of drive links depends on the length of your guide bar.
-Count the number of drive links on your old chain, or check your chainsaw owner's manual to find the correct number.
+Count the drive links on your old chain or check your chainsaw owner's manual for the correct number.

 The guide bar length is the distance from the chainsaw body to the tip of the guide bar.
-You can find this measurement listed on the guide bar itself with additional information containing pitch, gauge and links, or in the chainsaw owner's manual.
+This measurement is usually listed on the guide bar itself, along with pitch, gauge, and links, or in the chainsaw owner's manual.

-Once you have determined the pitch, gauge, number of drive links, and guide bar length, you can select a chainsaw chain that matches these specifications.
-Look for a chain designed for your chainsaw model and make.
+Once you have determined the pitch, gauge, number of drive links, and guide bar length, select a chainsaw chain that matches these specifications.
+Ensure the chain is designed for your specific chainsaw model and make.

-Chainsaw chains come in a variety of types, including full chisel, semi-chisel, and low-profile chains.
-The type of chain you choose will depend on your cutting needs.
-Full chisel chains are best for cutting hardwoods, while semi-chisel chains are more versatile and can handle a range of cutting tasks.
-Low-profile chains are designed for smaller chainsaws and are best suited for light-duty cutting tasks.
+Chainsaw chains come in various types, including full chisel, semi-chisel, and low-profile chains.
+The type you choose will depend on your cutting needs.
+Full chisel chains excel at cutting hardwoods, while semi-chisel chains are more versatile for different tasks.
+Low-profile chains suit smaller chainsaws and light-duty cutting tasks.

-Choosing the correct chainsaw chain involves determining the chain pitch, gauge, number of drive links, and guide bar length, and then selecting a chain that matches these specifications.
-Choosing the right chain type for your cutting needs is crucial.
-Always prioritise safety when operating a chainsaw, and consult with a professional if you have any doubts or questions.
+Selecting the correct chainsaw chain involves determining the chain pitch, gauge, number of drive links, and guide bar length, then choosing a chain that matches these specifications.
+Prioritise safety when operating a chainsaw, and consult a professional if you have any doubts.

 Stihl chain selector: click here